Hierosoft/training-disclosure/llm-disclosure-github-template.md

 # LLM Disclosure for {{ project }}
 This LLM Disclosure, which may be more specifically titled above here (and in this document possibly referred to as "this document"), is based on the LLM Disclosure at https://github.com/Hierosoft/llm-disclosure by Jake Gustafson.
 Jake Gustafson is probably *not* an author of the project unless listed as a project author, nor necessarily the editor of this copy of the document unless this copy is the original which among other places I, Jake Gustafson, state IANAL.
-This LLM Disclosure is released under the [CC0](https://creativecommons.org/public-domain/cc0/) license.
+This document is released under the [CC0](https://creativecommons.org/public-domain/cc0/) license.

 Document editor: {{ organization }}